[an arrow smashes through the wall]

 Dawn: That kinda only works if you know where you're going.

 - Arrows on Fire: The Knights lay siege to the gas station using flaming arrows.

 - Awful Truth: The Key Dawn's raison d'etre: upon activation, the Key will tear down the barriers between dimensions, causing untold destruction.

 - Bad Guys Do the Dirty Work: Glory is the one who kills Gregor, the General of the Knights of Byzantium.

-- Bare-Handed Blade Block: Spike grabs a sword blade that's shoved through the roof before it strikes Buffy.
+- Bare-Handed Blade Block: Spike stops a Knight of Byzantium's sword from stabbing through the roof of their Winnebago and impaling Buffy through the skull, managing to hold it in place long enough for Buffy to get out through the roof hatch and take the fight to the Knights.
 It's played realistically: his hands are gashed and bandaged for the remainder of the episode.

 - Barrier Maiden: If used, the Key will collapse the barriers between all dimensions and lead to The End of the World as We Know It.